2018 Review of UK Parliament Constituencies

 We commenced our 2018 Review of UK Parliament Constituencies in February 2016.

-On 20 October 2016 we published our initial proposals for a 12 week consultation period, until 11 January 2017.
+On 17 October 2017 we published our revised proposals for a 8 week consultation period, until 11 December 2017.

-The Review is being carried out simultaneously for the whole of the United Kingdom by the 4 parliamentary Boundary Commissions, and will result in the number of constituencies for the United Kingdom being 600.
-We expect to submit our recommendations for constituencies in Scotland in September 2018 and for the resulting constituencies to be used in the General Election in May 2020.
+The Review was carried out simultaneously for the whole of the United Kingdom by the 4 parliamentary Boundary Commissions, and will result in the number of constituencies for the United Kingdom being 600.

 Rules allocate Scotland 53 constituencies out of 600 across the UK, 6 fewer than at present.

 The electoral quota for the review, which is the average electorate per constituency across the UK, is 74,769.2, with the electorate of each constituency having to be within 5% of that, that is between 71,031 and 78,507.